tflsguoyu/svbrdf-diff-renderer/README.md

 6. Preferred capturing order: highlight in topleft -> top -> topright -> left -> center -> right -> bottomleft -> bottom -> bottomright.
 See images in `data/yellow_box/raw` as references.

 ## The real data we used in the paper [[Download](https://drive.google.com/file/d/1Vs2e35c4bNHRUu3ON4IsuOOP6uK8Ivji/view?usp=sharing)]
 The dataset includes corresponding json files.
-We put our results here as reference, you can also generate the results using our codes `run.py`.
+We put our results here as reference, and you can also generate the results using our codes `run.py`.

 From left to right: input photos, output texture maps, re-rendered images